dcarda/dcarda/README.md

     https://danielcarda.net/resume/

 I started programming in 1979 while still in High School.
 The school had purchased a TRS-80 Model I.  This machine didn't even have disk drives and used an external tape drive as storage.
-I self taught myself TRS Basic and programed a version of Star Trek and was hooked from that point on.
+I self-taught myself TRS Basic and programed a version of Star Trek and was hooked from that point on.

 During college I graduated to a Honeywell 6000 w/EIS mainframe.
 I found it to be a fertile ground for hacking!  😄